leandrowkz/tmdb/README.md

 # 📦 🎥 TMDB TypeScript client
 This package is a TS wrapper client for [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
-It provides an easy way to use and acceess TMDB available apis at version 3.
+It provides an easy way to use and access TMDB available apis at version 3.

 ![Autocomplete TMDB](./autocomplete.gif)